kita99/LookoutStation/frontend/README.md

-# GatherInfo (gatherinfo)
+# LookoutStation (lookoutstation)

-A simple frontend for the gatherinfo project
+A simple frontend for the lookoustation project

 ## Install the dependencies
 ```bash